 - there is evidence of family disputes or conflict, domestic violence, abuse or running away from home.

-For more information visit the department’s forced marriage page.
+For more information visit the Forced marriage page.

 The Australian Government has a comprehensive, whole-of-government approach to tackling human trafficking, slavery and slavery-like practices.
 Australia works with other governments and organisations to prevent human trafficking, prosecute the perpetrators, and protect and support trafficked people.